Orders over $129

 Where do I find alarm and emergency lighting replacement batteries?

 BatteryClerk.ca sells a wide variety of sealed lead acid batteries that are compatible with many brands of emergency lighting and exit signs.
-They offer 1-2 day delivery to most of the USA plus FREE shipping on orders over $129.
+They offer fast 1-2 day delivery to most of Canada.

 BatteryClerk offers high-quality, AJC-brand batteries that are built to last.
 They give you the superior performance and the optimum power you need.
 When you use AJC replacement batteries, you have peace of mind that you will have the power, signage, and alerts needed in critical situations.